-Kathleen McDonald joined the Women and Health Initiative in March 2012 as Project Manager for the Hansen Project on Maternal and Child Health.
-Ms. McDonald previously managed an obstetric hemorrhage clinical trial in the Copperbelt of Zambia for the Safe Motherhood Program at the University of California, San Francisco, Bixby Center for Global Reproductive Health.
-During her time in Zambia, she coordinated project operations and logistics in the Copperbelt Province, working closely with frontline health workers, district and provincial health officials and hospital administrators.
-Prior to this, Ms. McDonald mentored young refugee women in Seattle through the International Rescue Committee.
-Ms. McDonald has a strong background in training and operations in the private sector and has held various global health positions, including survey design and administration in rural Kenya and monitoring and evaluating supply chain management of PMTCT drugs and testing kits in southern Zambia.
-She holds an MPH from Boston University, a Graduate Certificate in International Development from Johns Hopkins University SAIS and a BA in Psychology from the University of Maryland.
+Kathleen McDonald leads respectful care programs for the Women and Health Initiative at the Harvard School of Public Health.
+She joined the Initiative in March 2012 as the Project Manager for the Hansen Program on Maternal and Child Health and provides technical assistance on respectful maternity care to the Maternal Health Task Force.
+Previously, she managed an obstetric hemorrhage clinical trial in Zambia for the Safe Motherhood Program at the University of California San Francisco Bixby Center for Global Reproductive Health.
+With a strong background in management, training and operations in both the non-profit and private sectors, Ms. McDonald has worked closely with frontline health workers, administrators, and local and national health officials in the US and sub-Saharan Africa.
+She holds a MPH from Boston University, a Graduate Certificate in International Development from Johns Hopkins University SAIS, and a BA in Psychology from the University of Maryland.

 Kate Mitchell joined the Maternal Health Task Force as Managing Editor of the Knowledge Management System in January 2012.
 From 2010–2011, she served as a Clinton Fellow in Jharkhand, India, where she helped to coordinate training for frontline health workers and community organizations.
 She also explored community perceptions of India’s cash transfer program, which aims to increase institutional deliveries—and shared photos and stories from the field on various global health blogs.
 Before heading to India, Ms. Mitchell worked on the first phase of the Maternal Health Task Force, helping to launch the MHTF Knowledge Management System, facilitating online dialogue among global health practitioners around specific maternal health issues, and producing ongoing content for the MHTF Blog.
 Ms. Mitchell earned her MPH from Boston University and completed her practicum in the Dominican Republic and Haiti, where she produced a multimedia piece documenting the stories of Dominican and Haitian women who experienced life-threatening barriers to quality maternal health services.
 She holds a BA in International Relations, with a focus on Latin America and the Caribbean, from Florida International University.
 Fluent in Spanish and a lover of yoga, she is fascinated by the intersection of public health and journalism—and is always on the lookout for new links between storytelling and community engagement and mobilization.